DrAndreBauer/drandrebauer.github.io/_pages/teaching.md

 nav_order: 4
 ---

 I believe the future can be shaped by research and educating the next generation, making teaching a vital part of my academic life.
 As a researcher and lecturer, I aim to inspire students with a balance of scientific theory and practical knowledge.
 Theoretical foundations help them grasp current and emerging technologies, while practical insights connect them to real-world applications and research.
-Additionally, I strive to foster a learning environment that values diversity, equity, and inclusion.